tpham2580/dotfiles/README.md

 - Configuration file: `~/.config/i3/config`
 - Keybindings for efficient workspace switching, window tiling, and application launching. ⌨️
 - Integrated with Polybar, Rofi, and Picom for a seamless desktop experience.
-- REMEMBER: If the flathub apps do not show up in dmenu, you need to make a shell script for that application saying something like
+- REMEMBER: If the flathub apps do not show up in dmenu, a shell script needs to be created in /usr/local/bin folder
 ```
 #!/bin/bash
 flatpak run {flatpak for application here}